syedanabimam/checkout-kantox/README.md

+## About
-The repo is for kantox checkout test
+The repo is for kantox checkout that is a simple cashier function that adds products to a cart and displays the total price.

 ## Testing
 The test suite is written using Minitest.